-PPD Settlement Calculator – The Permanent Partial Disability Rating Chart.
+PPD Settlement Calculator – The Permanent Partial Disability Rating Charts.

 The calculations occur when converting the rating exam to settlement dollars.
 The actual calculation is just simple multiplication.

 It is nice to know what you might get – but don’t focus on that and don’t be distracted by things you can’t change.
 Focus on what you are going to do to improve your numbers so that you improve your PPD settlement.

 - It is the rating exam impairment numbers that are important.

 - It is what your doctor, the attending physician does or does not do to help you.
 Does he agree with the IME or does he do the exam for you.

 - In the end, all of the complexity boils down to the rating exam and the PPD rating charts.